fcarvalhopacheco/HOW2/CONTRIBUTING.md

 2. On GitHub website, navigate to the project you like, then click on fork button at the top-right of the page.
 [Please check these images](https://www.asmeurer.com/git-workflow/)

 3. On **YOUR FORKED REPOSITORY** , copy the SSH link (git@github.com:yourgithubaccout/....)

-> *ps*.
-Have you generated your SSH key?
+> *ps* Have you generated your SSH key?
 If not, please  [CHECK HERE](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) before moving on

-    + On terminal, type `git clone` + the ssh link you just copied above:
+    + On terminal, type `git clone` + the ssh link you just copied above

     ```sh
     $ git clone git@github.com:yourgithubaccount/forked_repository.git